-A vital part of the preparation for installing any shed is to create a strong and level base for it to sit on top of, this not only ensures that your shed will be sturdy, but it'll look great too.
-If the base is not level or dry you may find that vital screw holes or interlocking parts will not line up correctly making the final assembly difficult and unstable, especially in high winds.
+A vital part of the preparation for installing any shed is to create a strong and level base for it to sit on top of, if the base is not level you may find that vital screw holes or interlocking parts will not line up correctly making the final assembly difficult and unstable, especially in high winds.

-When it comes to shed bases, there are several available to you, these include:
+When it comes to shed bases, there are several options available to you, these include:

 - Paving Slabs